 She leaned forward, and said, “That means your big toe, dear.”

 I had to wait a few minutes for my paperwork and a prescription.
 I don’t like to take pain meds but I save them for emergencies – like a weekend toothache.
-(We had some weaker ones on hand – Tramadol.
-I took one of those on Sunday night and one on Monday but they made me feel like crap so I switched to Tylenol and Advil combined last night.
-I STILL have a headache from the Tramadol.)
+The hospital gave me oxy.
+No thanks!
+That stuff scares the crap out of me!
+We had some weaker pain killers on hand – Tramadol.
+I took one of those on Sunday night and one on Monday but they made me feel like a slug so I switched to Tylenol and Advil combined last night.
+I STILL have a headache from the Tramadol.

 I am now stuck upstairs at the townhouse.
 I had to shimmy up the stairs on my backside with my foot up in the air right after the accident.
 I don’t want to do that again so here I sit, getting tons of work done because there’s literally NOTHING else I can do.